11.25.2025

 Where did Hurricane Melissa make landfall?

-Hurricane Melissa made landfall near New Hope, Jamaica on Tuesday, October 28 at 1:05pm ET as a Category 5 hurricane, bringing 185 mph winds, dangerous amounts of rain, and storm surge up to 13 feet along the coastline.
-Initial impacts included flooded roads, damaged homes, and more than 240,000 million people without power.
+Hurricane Melissa made landfall near New Hope, Jamaica on Tuesday, October 28 as a Category 5 hurricane, bringing 185 mile-per-hour winds, dangerous amounts of rain, and storm surge up to 13 feet along the coastline.
+Initial impacts included flooded roads, damaged homes, and more than 240,000 people without power.

 When was the last time Jamaica experienced a hurricane this powerful?

-Hurricane Melissa is the strongest recorded storm this year and the second-strongest storm in recorded Atlantic history.
+Hurricane Melissa was the strongest recorded storm this year and is tied with the 1935 Labor Day Hurricane as the strongest hurricane in 170+ years of recorded Atlantic history.
 In 1988, Hurricane Gilbert struck Jamaica as a Category 3 hurricane, and the country has never experienced a Category 4 or stronger storm until now.

 Project HOPE has a long history of responding to hurricanes and has recently provided primary health care support, essential health and hygiene supplies, hurricane preparedness trainings, and mental health services to frontline workers following hurricanes Dorian, Ian, Idalia, Helene, and Milton.